Skip to Content

 Protection against Harsh Weather

-Without greenhouses, it would be impossible to grow most plants during weather extremes.
+Without greenhouses, it would be impossible to grow most plants during extreme weather.
 With a greenhouse, your plants are always protected against scorching heat or freezing winter temperatures.
-This way, you can continue enjoying fresh produce from your indoor or backyard garden, even in the worst weather.
+This way, you can continue enjoying fresh indoor or backyard garden produce, even in the worst weather.

 It also means that there is not a single time you won’t have fresh crops from your garden – be it in January or December.